 If you own a property, that is stuck in the courts, it can feel frustrating and overwhelming.
 All of your hard work handling everything should pay off in one way or another.
 In our latest post, we will help you learn how to sell a probate property in Lincoln!

 The probate process is stressful.
 Selling a house on top of everything else can only add to the frustration.
-At Rocket Homebuyers we can help you with a fair and fast sale of your probate property in Lincoln.
+At Launch Homebuyers we can help you with a fair and fast sale of your probate property in Lincoln.
 Keep reading to learn more about our best tips for selling quickly.

 What Is Probate?